Last updated on December 18th, 2019 at 03:53 pm

 I think you’ll find that in no time you’re back to your old self and ready to try going for that next big dream and a new way of dealing with your post-achievement blues.

-Katie Eigel is a freelance writer and social media strategist who spent a year writing travel adventure stories on 8 Women Dream.
-Katie currently works with best-selling authors, artists and entrepreneurs to strategize the best ways to amplify their brands online and offline.
-Catherine, the director of the 8WD project, will tell you that Katie’s 8WD travel stories profoundly changed her view of what it meant to live your dreams.
+Katie Eigel is a freelance writer and social media strategist specializing in travel adventure stories.
+Katie currently works with best-selling authors, fortune 500 companies, and start-up entrepreneurs to strategize how to amplify their brands online and offline.
+The 8WD project will tell you that Katie’s 8WD travel stories profoundly changed people’s views of what it means to live your travel dreams.

-Note: Articles by Katie may contain affiliate links and 8WD will be compensated if you make a purchase after clicking on an affiliate link.
+Note: Articles by Katie Eigel may contain affiliate links, and Katie and/or 8WD could be compensated if you purchase after clicking on an affiliate link.